elixir-git/archived-jgit-port/README.md

 * [Project "Backfill incomplete implementations"](https://github.com/elixir-git/xgit/projects/2)

-## Why an all-Elixir implementation?
+## Why an All-Elixir Implementation?

 With all of git already implemented in [libgit2](https://github.com/libgit2/libgit2), why do it again?